ShalilDsilva/ShalilsBookStore/README.txt

 deleted the previously created migration file and ran the add migartion cmd again ran the update-database cmd project run successfully without errors

+1:59pm EDT
+Created a new folder Repository in the DataAccess Project Created a new IRepository folder in the Repository folder Added an interface class IRepository.cs in the folder Modified it so it can be used on Category class to do all the CRUD operations Added a new class Repository.cs in the Repository folder Modified the code in Repository.cs to create constructors and DI

+Added a new CategoryRepository and ICategoryRepository files in the following folders updated the files
+Ran the code without any errors